What is Molting?

 Pet birds molt at least once, but possibly twice a year; usually right after breeding season.
 Different species molt at different times based on the season, breeding season, migrations and nutritional needs.
 The length of time it takes to complete a molt is variable from species to species, too.
 And then, our pet birds, that aren’t exposed to natural sunlight may molt at odd times.

 Molting is the process of shedding old and tattered feathers for new ones.
 Birds have an internal clock in their brains that is set by natural sunlight!
 Molting is actually triggered by UVA and UVB lights existing in natural daylight or present high quality artificial full-spectrum bird lights.
 If your bird only sees light from modern windows or is outside at your convenience, its molt will be unusual.
-Modern windows filter out light spectrums to conserve energy and prevent your furniture from fading.
+Modern windows filter out UVA & UVB light spectrum to conserve energy and prevent your furniture from fading.
 Realistically, the majority of U.S. based households can’t replicate the natural sunlight needs of a tropical parrot without a full-spectrum light set up.

 Feathers are generally shed after breeding season to take a bird through harsh weather before the next breeding season.
 Molts occur over a period of a few weeks.
 Against popular thought, birds don’t get bald patches with a molt.
 Bald patches leave an individual feather vulnerable to breakage.
 Mature feathers surround baby pin feathers to protect each feather from damage and blood loss.
 For flight and insulation purposes, a bird sheds feathers symmetrically and a few at a time so as to not disturb flight.
 In other words, the same feather on the right side of the body is lost on the left side of the body in order for a bird to maintain its balance and flight.

 How will I know if my bird is molting?

 Generally, you’ll see intact feathers lying on the bottom of the cage.
 By intact, we mean a feather containing the entire shaft.
 You can see the actual tip of the feather.
 If the shaft is chewed up or splintered, it may indicate that your bird is engaging in feather destructive behavior.